Progress and Plans

 - removal of aged and flaking paint ready for repainting with breathable paints

-In addition to the physical works we have also:
+In addition to the physical works we also:

 - created a website, newsletter and Facebook page for outreach and marketing